metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 If an Owner Managed plugin is added to an Asset/Collection without an authority set it will default the authority type to the type of `owner`.

+The authority of owner managed plugins is automatically revoked when they are transferred.

 ### Authority Managed Plugins

 Authority managed plugins are plugins that the authority of the MPL Core Asset or Core Collection can add and update at any time.